Last Updated on July 18, 2026 by Patrick Camuso, CPA

 • A defined resolution event that triggers settlement

 Platforms differ in implementation with differences including on-chain vs. off-chain, crypto vs. USD settlement, but those differences do not eliminate the presence of a contractual lifecycle.
+A contract that resolves unfavorably does not disappear for tax purposes.
+The position should be preserved in the taxpayer’s records, and its treatment depends on how the position ended.

 This analysis reflects the application of existing U.S. tax principles to common prediction market structures and does not assume uniform treatment across all platforms, participants, or fact patterns.